caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 ### Sum

-`Sum` is a function to sum all the values in the columns.
+`Sum` is a function to sum all the values in the seriess.
 The output will be single value in float type

 #### Input
 No Input